qnngroup/qnngds/docs/user/index.rst

    tutorials

-Looking for :ref:`the developers' documentation<dev documentation>`?
+Looking for :ref:`the developers' documentation<Welcome to qnngds documentation for developers!>`?